surajvm1/surajv311.github.io/_posts/2024-05-25-tech-issues-faced.md

         <img src="{{ site.baseurl }}/public/images/rds-query-optimize.png" alt="RDS query optimize" class="blog-image">

   - Other pipelines:
     - Issue fix 1: In one pipeline, we had a sqoop workflow in an EC2 machine, which fetched data from external db's to the machine, and dumped it to S3, meanwhile it would clean-up the in-memory data present after that.
 Sometimes, the data cleanup would not happen properly bringing down the machine, this was checked and fixed.
-    -
-    -
-    -
-    -
-    -
-    -
-    -
     - Issue fix 2: We have deployment pipelines built using Concourse.
-While setting up deployment pipline for a service - wherein in short, code was deployed to EC2 machines using ansible.
+While setting up deployment pipeline for a service - wherein in short, code was deployed to EC2 machines using ansible.
+There were some secrets stored in ansible vault which had expired.
+Had to decrypt, change the key, encrypt back the vault and fix.
+There were some other issues as well, which I have captured in another blog.

-- Issues with Concourse deployment pipeline(s):
--
--
--
-  -

-There was a case where the Airflow PythonOperator task was not recognising the datetime library, this happened because of the new Python version we had upgraded to, which involved using Pendulum library.
-We take RDS snapshot from real-time PostgreSQL tables in our S3, these postgres tables are populated by our backend systems APIs.
-We only have 5 days of data present for these snapshot tables in S3, as there is a policy attached to the S3 folder itself which auto-deletes previous day data.
-Changes in short from Postgres to Aurora snapshot export in code... cehck Faced and debugged few cases with Rohit & have seen earlier as well.
-Case(s): if a Redshift col name is with name “tag“, it gives error in column creation, in short:
-Tag is a reserved word in Redshift, if you like to use reserved words as column names or aliases you need to use delimited identifiers (double quotes).

-A few days back all logs in Airflow prod disappeared, and were not visible - both current day and earlier day, it was caused due to tinkering/putting bad value in Airflow connections list in UI, specifically SimplS3Conn, fixing the value, brought back the logs: (We got AWS credentials from cloudlift for staging domain, and later populated those values in S3Conn field)
-To view DAG logs in Airflow ssh machine ubuntu@ip...6: Eg: vi /var/log/airflow/dag_id=data_visibility_dag/run_id=scheduled__2024-04-17T04:30:00+00:00/task_id=run_process_ABC# tail -F attempt\=12.log

-webserver/scheduler/worker - cd /var/log/airflow/airflow_service_logs
-Issue that has been identified is from concourse frontend (which we see UI) → Point A → concourse container → Point B → Bastion server → Point C → Dask machine.  ps -ef put github linux commands links
-In bastion machine:
-source ~/.venv/ansible_env/bin/activate
-ansible-vault decrypt old.yml --vault-password-file=~/vault_pass_no_prompt
-ansible-vault encrypt new_generated.yml --vault-password-file=~/vault_pass_no_prompt
-(ansible_env) circleci@ip-...:~/repo-name/deploy/ansible/inventories/de-staging/group_vars/all$ ansible-vault decrypt migrated_values.yml --vault-password-file=~/vault_pass_no_prompt
-Decryption successful
-tail -f /var/log/syslog
-In concourse yml:
-To get latest commit sha in staging: last_merge_commit=$(git reflog | grep 'merge' | head -n 1) sha=$(echo $last_merge_commit | awk '{print $4}' | awk -F ":" '{print $1}')
-To get latest commit sha in prod: sha=`git rev-parse HEAD`
-Others:
-ssh circleci@...
-fly -t data intercept -j etl-pipes/deploy_to_staging_dask fly --target ci-devops login --concourse-url https://concourse.getsimpl.co --team-name data circleci@ip...: source ~/.venv/ansible_env/bin/activate
+    - Issue fix 3: Had a flow where data which is about to be loaded to a table is enriched with some zipped mmdb data.
+Zip had multiple files and mmdb data.
+One time, there was some corruption in data, had to manually fix it and rerun flow.
+      ```

-(base) ➜ gunzip originalGeoIP2-City.tar.gz ## unzipped the tar file using gunzip to ensure any metadata doesn't get corrupt (base) ➜ tar -xvf originalGeoIP2-City.tar ## then expanded the files inside using tar command, We could also use tar -xzvf <> command to unzip the file, but in earlier attempt it was causing problems reading it later on, so better use gunzip to unzip it first x GeoIP2-City_20240611/ x GeoIP2-City_20240611/LICENSE.txt x GeoIP2-City_20240611/COPYRIGHT.txt x GeoIP2-City_20240611/GeoIP2-City.mmdb x GeoIP2-City_20240611/README.txt
+      (base) ➜ gunzip file.tar.gz ## unzipped the tar file using gunzip to ensure any metadata doesn't get corrupt
+      (base) ➜ tar -xvf file.tar ## then expanded the files inside using tar command, We could also use tar -xzvf <> command to unzip the file, but in earlier attempt it was causing problems reading the files later on when used for enrichment logic, so better use gunzip to unzip it first
+      ## --- multiple files including data.mmdb, LICENSE.txt, COPYRIGHT.txt, etc.
-(base) ➜ tar -cvf gunzipTarGeoIP2-City.tar GeoIP2-City_20230512/ ## Next just changed the name of folder and converted the folder files back into a tar file a GeoIP2-City_20230512 a GeoIP2-City_20230512/COPYRIGHT.txt a GeoIP2-City_20230512/GeoIP2-City.mmdb a GeoIP2-City_20230512/README.txt a GeoIP2-City_20230512/LICENSE.txt
+      (base) ➜ tar -cvf gunzipTarGeoIP2-City.tar GeoIP2-City_20230512/ ## Converting back
       (base) ➜ gzip gunzipTarGeoIP2-City.tar ## Used gunzip to zip back tar file

-Then I tried reading code from above earlier code in Databricks - And it worked.
+      ```
+    - Issue fix 4: Some pipelines were running queries on Redshift to access/load data.
+Due to some heavy queries, Redshift got deadlocked.
+We had to kill queries to release resources (later reran them separately)
+      ```
+      ## To get details around locking queries in Redshift:
+      select * from pg_locks
+      select * from STV_SESSIONS
+      ```

 ----------------